moliver28/research-handbook/content/handbook/business-technology/data-team/platform/ci-for-ds-pipelines/index.md

 1. First let's make sure the `build-ds-image` will get triggered, which will build the container our model will run in.
 This job of the pipeline is only activated when changes are detected in **Dockerfile** or **requirements.txt**.
 So let's make a change:
      - Edit **Dockerfile**, replacing the maintainer value with your GitLab handle and commit the change to your branch. ![Edit Dockerfile](edit_dockerfile.png)
 1. Configure your runners:
-     - GPU runners are available at the Premium and Ultimate tiers.
-If enabled, edit `.gitlab-ci.yml` and change the value of `TRAIN_RUNNER` to GPU runner (i.e. `saas-linux-medium-amd64-gpu-standard`).
+     - GPU runners are available for Premium and Ultimate users.
+If enabled, edit `.gitlab-ci.yml` and change the value of `TRAIN_RUNNER` to a GPU runner (i.e. `saas-linux-medium-amd64-gpu-standard`).
      - The default value, `saas-linux-small-amd64`, will work for all account types.
 1. Edit **training_config.yaml**
      - Change `n_trials` to a new value between `10` and `20`.